 This should be the last thing you ever need to read on how to build a cash buyers list.

-Use even a fraction of these tactics and you’ll quickly have all the buyers you need.
+Use even a fraction of these tactics and you’ll quickly have all the cash buyers for real estate wholesale deals you need.

-Deploy half or more of them, and I guarantee you’ll have the biggest, awesomest buyers list in your whole freaking area, hands down.
+Deploy half or more of them, and I guarantee you’ll be a cash buyer ninja with the biggest, awesomest buyers list in your whole freaking area, hands down.